 - Analyze data from lessons, including other participants’ lessons and their own, to reflect on students’ opportunities to learn mathematics

-Teachers will receive ongoing coaching that is initiated by a three-day, in-person workshop and concluded by a one-day, in-person workshop.
+Teachers will receive ongoing coaching that is initiated by a three-day, in-person workshop and concluded by three virtual sessions.

 Day 1: Tasks in the Curriculum: Exploring Cognitive Demand